gedd1/gedd1/README.md

 <h1 align="center">Hi 👋, I'm İbrahim Ayaz Karaca</h1>
-<h3 align="center">A computer science student at Bilkent University, highly interested in AI and math.</h3>
+<h3 align="center">A computer engineering student at Bilkent University, highly interested in AI and math.</h3>

 - 👯 I’m looking to collaborate on **any project that interests me.**